Save the World’s Rainforests (some are in England!)

 On a walk, look for a few tell-tale signs: dripping rock faces, mossy oaks, thick ferns, shaded stream banks, and tree trunks patterned with lichens.
 If it feels like the woodland is wearing a damp, green jumper, you’re in the right kind of place.

-An Irish Atlantic Rainforest is another award-winning book, by a man who rewilded a 73-acre farm he bought, on the Beara peninsula.
+An Irish Atlantic Rainforest is an award-winning book, by a man who rewilded a 73-acre farm he bought, on the Beara peninsula.

 This is a story more of doing nothing than taking action – allowing natural ecosystems to return and thrive without interference, an in doing so, heal an ailing planet.